Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 ## References

 - Bernstein, M. S., Ackerman, M. S., Chi, E. H., & Miller, R. C. (2011).
 [The trouble with social computing systems research.][5]
 In CHI'11 Extended Abstracts on Human Factors in Computing Systems (pp. 389-398).
+- Jeuris, S. (2018).
+[Socratrees: Exploring the Design of Argument Technology for Layman Users.][10] arXiv preprint arXiv:1812.04478.
+- Jeuris, S., Houben, S., & Bardram, J. (2014).
+[Laevo: A temporal desktop interface for integrated knowledge work.][9]
+In Proceedings of the 27th annual ACM symposium on User interface software and technology (pp. 679-688).
 - Ledo, D., Houben, S., Vermeulen, J., Marquardt, N., Oehlberg, L., & Greenberg, S. (2018, April).
 [Evaluation strategies for HCI toolkit research.][6]
 In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems (pp. 1-17).
 - Levin, R., & Redell, D. D. (1983).
 [How (and how not) to write a good systems paper.][1]
 ACM SIGOPS Operating Systems Review, 17(3), 35-40.
 - Nebeling, M. (2017).
 [Playing the Tricky Game of Toolkits Research.][7]
 In workshop on HCI.
 Tools at CHI.
-- Olsen Jr, D. R. (2007, October).
+- Olsen Jr, D. R. (2007).
 [Evaluating user interface systems research.][2]
 In Proceedings of the 20th annual ACM symposium on User interface software and technology (pp. 251-258).
+- Pike, R. (2000).
+[Systems software research is irrelevant.][8]
+In Talk.
+CS Colloquium, Columbia University.
 - Wobbrock, J. O., & Kientz, J. A. (2016).
 [Research contributions in human-computer interaction.][4]
 Interactions, 23(3), 38-44.

   [1]: https://www.usenix.org/legacy/event/samples/submit/advice.html